Her Land, Her Love Audio

-Quickview New Books, NovelsIn volume three the legendary story of one Naabeehó family’s resilience during the Long Walk sweeps to the south to the Rio Grande and eastward across the mountains of Mescalero Apache.
+Quickview All Books, New Books, NovelsIn volume three the legendary story of one Naabeehó family’s resilience during the Long Walk sweeps to the south to the Rio Grande and eastward across the mountains of Mescalero Apache.
 Dzánibaa’ is taken from her home on Black Mesa, Arizona (Dziłijiin) then rescued by her kind, young Mescalero Apache man.
 With her captive, her love at her side she sets out on a journey to Fort Sumner with his Mescalero Apache people.
 This passionate story weaves together the oral histories of the Black Mesa community and the history of the Naabeehó people.$22.00

 This audiobook allows the listener to be immersed in the novel, while also hearing the Navajo dialogue spoken eloquently by the author.

 The book contains 13 audio CDs read over 18 hours.